qwertie/ecsharp/lllpg/lllpg-part-3.md

 _New to LLLPG?
 Start at [part 1](http://www.codeproject.com/Articles/664785/A-New-Parser-Generator-for-Csharp)._

 There are lots of things left to cover, so let's get started.
-LLLPG 1.1.0 was released at the same time as this article; it came with four demos:
+LLLPG 1.1.0 was released at the same time as this article; much has changed since then, so this article was mostly rewritten in May 2016.
+For more detailed info about LLLPG's newest features, see [Part 5](lllpg-part-5.html).

-- CalcExample-Standalone: Expression calculator with no dependencies
-- CalcExample-UsingLoycLibs: Expression calculator that uses `BaseLexer` and `BaseParserForList` from Loyc.Syntax.dll
-- CalcExample-UsingLoycTrees: Expression calculator whose parser produces Loyc trees instead of calculating a result directly.
-- EnhancedC#Parser: I ripped the C# parser used by LLLPG out of Ecs.exe and dropped it into this demo program (so the parser is _not_ up-to-date, but good enough for a demo).

-Many features have been added since this article was published, most of which are discussed in [Part 5](lllpg-part-5.html).

 A brief overview of the Loyc libraries
 --------------------------------------